-The Legend of Zelda: Breath of the Wild is the next and arguably most ambitious entry in the franchise to date.
-Coming to Wii U and NX in March 2017, Breath of the Wild will feature a fully-fledged open world in a post-apocalyptic reimagining of the land of Hyrule.
-Iconic landmarks such as Death Mountain and Hyrule Castle decorate the landscape, teasing passionate players with endless possibilities.
+The Legend of Zelda: Breath of the Wild is the next and arguably most ambitious entry in the franchise yet.
+Coming to Nintendo Wii U and Switch in 2017, Breath of the Wild will feature a fully-fledged open world set inside a post-apocalyptic rendition of the land of Hyrule.
+Iconic locations and mechanics make a welcome return alongside a truly striking visual style that combines the best of Wind Waker and Twilight Princess into one beautiful package.

 For decades, The Legend of Zelda franchise has adhered to a familiar formula of dungeons, exploration and discovery.
 You'll always be finding new items and dungeons in the same predictable order.
 Breath of the Wild changes all that, pushing Link in a brave new direction more akin to something like The Elders Scrolls or Far Cry than your usual Zelda experience.